fcdoc/doc/en/flashduty/advanced/dynamic_notifications.md

 }'
 ```

-### View the incident dispatch timeline
+### View the Incident Dispatch Timeline

 As shown in the figure below, the target incident is triggered and dispatched normally.
-The incident's dispatchers and target group chats have been replaced as expected.
+The dispatchers and target group chats have been replaced as expected.

 ![](https://fcdoc.github.io/img/zh/flashduty/advanced/dynamic_notifications/2.avif)

-## FAQs
+## Frequently Asked Questions

-|+| What should I do if my monitoring system lacks these tags?
+|+| What if my monitoring system does not have these tags?

-    1. If your system supports actively adding tags, such as Prometheus or Nightingale, it is recommended to add specific tags directly in the alert policy.
+    1. If your system supports actively adding tags, such as Prometheus or Nightingale, it is recommended that you add specific tags directly in the alert policy.
-    2. If your system already possesses relevant tags but differs in format or naming, for instance, if your host is labeled with a team tag, and you need to identify the responsible individual based on the team, you can utilize the tag enhancement feature to generate tags related to the responsible person based on the team tag.
-Please refer to [Configuring Tag Enhancement](http://docs.flashcat.cloud/zh/flashduty/label-enrichment-settings) for specific instructions.
+    2. If your system already has relevant tags but in a different format or naming, for example, if your host has a team tag and you need to find the corresponding responsible person based on the team, you can use the tag enhancement feature to generate responsible person-related tags based on the team tag.
+For details, please refer to [Configuring Tag Enhancement](http://docs.flashcat.cloud/zh/flashduty/label-enrichment-settings).